 Food Safety Training in Regina

 Certification courses on food safety can be found all over Saskatchewan, but none have better quality than Regina First Aid.
-We have courses for Food Safety Training in Regina s through the week, during evenings and weekends as well when not all the students can be accommodated in the regular schedules.
-Signing up for a class is quite easy; we have made an enrollment form available on the Regina First Aid website which you can fill out and submit online.
+We have courses for Food Safety Training in Regina through the week, during evenings and weekends as well, when not all the students can be accommodated in the regular schedules.
+Signing up for a class is quite easy; we have made an enrollment form available on the Regina First Aid website, which you can fill out and submit online.
 We also encourage prospective students to give us a call, send an e-mail, or visit us in person.

 Visit the Regina First Aid website for our contact details and more information about available programs.
 We also have cardiopulmonary resuscitation and first aid training class as well.